Finagle Integration¶

 for tweaks once you get things to compile.

-A common configuration is the Thrift TProtocolFactory
+A common configuration is the Thrift TProtocolFactory which can

 be set with com.twitter.finagle.Thrift.Server.withProtocolFactory